Nanofus/novel.js/README.md

 These features are planned or currently in development.
 - Alternative visual novel system with animations
-- A settings menu for the player
+- A standard settings menu
+- [else] tag
+- HTML5 Local Storage saving
 - Item descriptions
+- API
+- Text loading from separate files
 - Translation support

 ## Installation